 8 is High UV Exposure: Protect Yourself

-The UV Index of 8 is high and occurs for about 40% of the year.
+The UV Index is high and occurs for about 40% of the year.
 It happens mostly in mountainous regions near the tropics, where there are few clouds, and during the spring and fall.
 This level of ultraviolet radiation is very dangerous.
 It may result in severe sunburns, eye damage, and skin aging.
 You should avoid direct sunlight when the UV Index is at or above 8.
 Wear sunglasses, hats, long-sleeved shirts, pants or any other type of clothing that protects your skin, and drink plenty of water.

 6-7 is Moderate UV Exposure: Protect Yourself